breinbaas/unrealchallenges/02_keyboard_and_animation/keyboard_and_animation.md

 ![only when standing still](15.png)

+We now only salute if our ground speed is zero.

 Again, don't forget to connect the execution pin to the ```Sequence``` and now it works!

 [![Watch the video](https://img.youtube.com/vi/xiz8pegyPQA/default.jpg)](https://www.youtube.com/watch?v=xiz8pegyPQA)